You Just Finished Writing Your Manuscript… Now What?

 I know what you're thinking.
-After weeks of letting your hot manuscript sit, you've finally come back and realized that it's not very good.
-Actually it might be terrible!
-Is it time to revisit the zero waste, tiny home idea?
-Stop it.
+After weeks of letting your red-hot manuscript sit, you've finally come back and realized that it's not very good.
+Actually it might be quite terrible!

 Now you can begin revisions.

-It's up to you whether that encourages or excites you.
-But most first drafts aren't very good anywhere.
+That may enthrall or terrify you.
+But hey, there’s good news!
+Most first drafts aren't very good anywhere.
 It may need several revisions before it's ready to send out.
 That's okay.
-If you celebrated first milestone of finishing your manuscript, now you can look forward to celebrating the next one, which is making it better and eventually getting others to read and experience what you've written for themselves.
+If you celebrated first milestone of finishing your manuscript, now you can look forward to celebrating the next one, which is making it better and eventually getting others to read and experience what you've written.